Key-Value Pairs

 }

-Surplus key
+Surplus Key

 Value Kinds

-You can specify multiple kinds of values:
+You can specify several kinds of values:

 • Literals (String, Numbers, Boolean)